csdms/bmi/docs/source/glossary.rst

    conda environment

       A :term:`conda` sub-installation that isolates a group of packages from the main conda installation.
-See also :doc:`conda-environments`.

    configuration file